projectcalico/calico/master/getting-started/openstack/installation/ubuntu.md

     >      $ sudo apt-get upgrade
         ```

-6. If you're using OpenStack Icehouse, Juno or Kilo, open
-    `/etc/neutron/dhcp_agent.ini` in your preferred text editor, and set
+6. If you're using OpenStack Kilo, open `/etc/neutron/dhcp_agent.ini` in your
-    the following in the `[DEFAULT]` section:
+    preferred text editor, and set the following in the `[DEFAULT]` section:

     ```shell
         interface_driver = neutron.agent.linux.interface.RoutedInterfaceDriver